-In this tab, the user is able to alter the contents of the configuration files to change the behaviour of the module.
-Assuming that the module has been correctly integrated into the system and a valid configuration file is reported, this tab shown in Figure 4-49 will present the list of module parameter (and values) grouped by modules (sorted in execution order).
+Selecting the first tab under the simulation Control tab (Figure 4-55), the user is able to alter the contents of the configuration files to change the behaviour of the module.
+Assuming that the module has been correctly integrated into the system and a valid configuration file is reported, this tab shown in Figure 4-55 will present the list of module parameter (and values) grouped by modules (sorted in execution order).